khuan86/khuan86.github.io/_portfolio/08_hipages-redesign.md

 {% include figure image_path="/assets/images/eg-hip-listbusiness.png" caption="Moving this to the top resulted in higher conversion rates" %}

 ## Thoughts & Conclusion
 We did well in updating an outdated website into a modern design while strengthening the brand.
-Many employees that have worked at Hipages for a long time welcomed the change with open arms.
+Many employees that have worked at Hipages for years welcomed the change with open arms.

 The account managers were very pleased with the results as they have been receiving an **increase** in enquiries by prospective clients.
 We had an uptake in registered users as well, so this meant we could start pushing for more features for our users that would eventually lead in generating more business for our clients.